Niamh Parsons

 Born in Dublin, Ireland, in 1974, Graham Dunne is a multi-talented and very versatile musician.
 Until very recently, Graham spent a great number of years living in County Clare and while there, was very much involved in the Irish Traditional music scene, having had the pleasure of accompanying a vast array of wonderfully talented local musicians during that time.

-Since the age of sixteen, Graham has been teaching guitar privately, and later on in life at music schools both in Dublin and in Clare.
-He has also given workshops in France, the U.K. and Italy on the accompaniment and playing of traditional Irish music on guitar.
-Currently, Graham is teaching guitar at the Fingal Academy of Music in Malahide, Dublin.
+Since the age of sixteen, Graham has been teaching guitar privately, and later on at music schools both in Dublin and in Clare.
+He has also given workshops in France, the U.K. and Italy, on the accompaniment and playing of traditional Irish music on guitar.
+Currently, Graham is teaching guitar, bass and ukulele as part of the wonderful and vibrant team at the Irish Institute of Music and Song in Balbriggan, County Dublin.